drew-marchione/workoutApp/README.md

 <br />

-We can select a muscle group and scroll through the exercises associated with it.
+You can select a muscle group and scroll through the exercises associated with it.

 <br />